material-motion/material-motion/concepts/runtimes.md

 - An Intention is a **plan**.
 - An Actor is expected to **fulfill** Intentions.

-A Director registers Intention with a Runtime; the Runtime creates Actors and gives them life.
+Directors register Intention with a Runtime.
+The Runtime creates Actors and pumps a variety of events to them.
+These events allow Actors to fulfill their Intentions.

 ![Runtime](../_assets/RuntimeDiagram.png)
 A Runtime requires at least one instance of a Director.
 A Runtime may have many Director instances.